wuyichen24/system-design-knowledge/concepts/API_Architectural_Styles.md

    - HTTP
    - SMTP
 - **Pros**
+   - *Security*
+      - SOAP meets an enterprise-grade transaction quality.
+It provides privacy and integrity inside the transactions while allowing for encryption on the message level.
+   - *Error handling*
+      - SOAP provides a standardized way to handle errors and exceptions.
    - *Platform-independent*
       - Supported by all mainstream platforms.
    - *Language-independent*
       - Supported by all mainstream programming languages.
-   - *Error handling*
-      - SOAP provides a standardized way to handle errors and exceptions.
-   - *Security*
-      - SOAP meets an enterprise-grade transaction quality.
-It provides privacy and integrity inside the transactions while allowing for encryption on the message level.
 - **Cons**
-   - *Outdated*
    - *Only support XML*
    - *Message is heavyweight*
+   - *Complex*
-   - *Need specialized knowledge*
+      - Need specialized knowledge*
    - *Only support request/response style communication*
       - The client sends a request and needs to wait for a response.
       - Doesn't support streaming.
 - **Use cases**
-   - *Highly secured data transmission*
+   - *Highly secured and reliable data transmission*
-      - Financial industry
+      - Financial services and payment gateway.
    - *Legacy system*

 ## REST